Joint Return Test: Definition & Process

 What Is a Joint Return Test?

 A joint return test is an IRS-created test that you can use to evaluate whether you are eligible to claim someone else as a dependent on your taxes.
-The joint return test essentially argues that you cannot be someone else’s dependent if you may file as married filing jointly.
+The joint return test essentially states that you cannot be someone else’s dependent if you are eligible to file jointly with your spouse.

 How Does a Joint Return Test Work

 According to the joint return test, a dependent cannot file a joint return with a spouse and yet be claimed as a dependent on another return, such as a parent’s or a guardian’s.
-This rule does have an exception, though.
+This rule does have an exception though, which we will discuss in the next section.

-Because it is advantageous to claim dependents, the IRS has implemented a number of criteria, including the joint return test, to ensure that dependents are not being double-counted.
+Since it is advantageous to claim dependents, the IRS has implemented a number of criteria, including the joint return test, to ensure that dependents are not being double-claimed.

-What Are the Eligibility Criteria for a Joint Return Test?
+What Are the Criteria for a Joint Return Test?

 What Is the Significance of a Joint Return Test?

-What Is the Joint Return Test for Claiming Dependents?
+What Is the Joint Return Test for Claiming Children as Dependents?

-Beginning in 2018, the tax credit for each child that a taxpayer can claim as a dependent under the age of 17 will increase to $2,000 from $1,000.
+Beginning in 2018, the tax credit for each child that a taxpayer can claim as a dependent under the age of 17 increased from $1,000 to $2,000 .

 The income threshold at which the credit fades out was also raised by Congress.
-In contrast to 2017 levels of $110,000 for married couples and $75,000 for singles, the credit now phases out at $400,000 of income for married couples and $200,000 for singles.
+In contrast to 2017 levels of $110,000 for married couples and $75,000 for singles, the credit now phases out at $400,000 of annual income for married couples and $200,000 for single taxpayers.

 Since the child tax credit reduces tax obligation dollar for dollar rather than lowering taxable income through a deduction, it is a particularly important provision of the tax code for many filers.

-The IRS developed the joint return test for people to use to see if they can claim someone else as a dependent on their taxes.
-The joint return test essentially argues that you cannot be someone else’s dependent if you may file as married filing jointly.
+The IRS developed the joint return test for people to verify if they can claim someone else as a dependent on their tax return.
+The joint return test essentially states that you cannot be someone else’s dependent if you’re married and file jointly.

 FAQs on Joint Return Test